codivist/docManager/Stories/DM-8.md

 At this point the existing Kubernetes (K8s) will automagically recycle the correct server and our new code will be live and ready for testing or production.

 #### Notes
+Most of this process is already set up, but setting Mag:5 for any issues that might come up from this new feature